Collector's Guide: The Rolex GMT-Master Reference 1675 in Steel

 By Charlie Dunne

 There’s no other watch like the Rolex GMT-Master reference 1675.
 1675s are incomparable to any other watch as the variety of dials and beautiful bezels can be profoundly different across years of production and manner in which they have aged over time.
-No other Rolex has the distinguishable bezel like a “pPepsi”, and the 1675 has the longest production duration for any Rolex GMT-Master.
+No other Rolex has the distinguishable bezel like a “Pepsi”, and the 1675 has the longest production duration for any Rolex GMT-Master.
 Rolex introduced the GMT-Master in circa 1959 and the reference remained in production until circa 1980.
-This two-decade period represents a significant portion of the manufacturer’s history and is recognized by most watch collectors as the golden era of vintage-sports watches from any manufacturer.
+This two-decade period represents a significant portion of the Rolex’s history and is recognized by most watch collectors as the golden era of vintage-sports watches from any manufacturer.

 Rolex “PCG” GMT-Master reference 1675 with chapter ring dial